alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 ### How long do projects last for / how do you choose projects?

-The length of projects can vary significantly; some are as short as 3 months, and others have stayed on projects for multiple years.
+The length of projects can vary significantly; some are as short as three months, and others have stayed on projects for multiple years.
 However, there is no requirement to stay on a project for its entire lifespan; there are always options to rotate onto other projects.

 Project allocations are made by a voting system.
 You will be given the chance to say which projects you are interested in working on, and you will (to the best of our ability) be placed on a project that you are keen on, rather than one that only matches your prior experience.

-### Given the job profile in the REG team, what do REG members tend to transition to (for eg. Academics, or Industry, or something else)?
+### Given the job profile in the REG team, what other careers do REG members tend to transition to (e.g. academia, industry, or something else)?

 We have only had a few members of the team who have moved on with their career trajectory so far.
 To read about some of their career paths you can visit our [REG alumni page](https://www.turing.ac.uk/research/research-engineering/reg-alumni).